vishvjeet-thakur/ChatGPT-Clone-/README.md

 ---

 **Note**: This is a demonstration project.
-Ensure you comply with Groq's usage policies and implement appropriate rate limiting for production use.
+Ensure you comply with Groq's and Mem0 AI's usage policies and implement appropriate rate limiting for production use.